Still think Facebook is low-brow?

 Neil: “Sigh….”

-National Public Radio just released the results of their survey of their on “fans” who follow NPR on Facebook.
+Now I happen to know that my pastor listens to NPR, so I quoted National Public Radio’s survey of their on “fans” who follow NPR on Facebook.
 (Yes, NPR has a Facebook page).
-1 million people follow NPR’s Facebook page.
+In 2008, 1 million people followed NPR’s Facebook page.
 40,000 NPR fans responded to the survey.
+(Probably a whole lot more now!)

 Here’s what NPR’s “low-brow” crowd looks like: